-The Subdistrict has reached an agreement with 11 producers to fallow approximately 4,316 acres into the temporary fallow program.
-There are three different increments a field can enroll in: 1 field for 4 years, 4 fields for 1 year or 2 fields for 2 years.
+Under the Fallow Program, the Subdistrict agreed to compensate producers, in return for no groundwater or surface water irrigation use on a parcel of irrigated land for each year the contract is in effect.
+The Subdistrict has suspended accepting new Fallow applications for 2022.
 This program is not part of the CREP contracts.
-The Subdistrict agreed to compensate producers, in return for no groundwater or surface water irrigation use on a parcel of irrigated land for each year the contract is in effect.
 A table listing the legal descriptions for these temporary fallow parcels is included in Appendix L along with the wells associated with the parcels.
-A summary of acres enrolled in the program is shown below.
+A summary of the remaining acres enrolled in the program is shown below.